euclidteaches/powerbi/docs/1-Overview/overview.md

 # Course Overview
 The Course Curriculum is basic outline and is subject to change by the instructor.
-More detailed outlines will be made available on the first day of class.

 ## Syllabus
 The below chart shows a high level overview of the course topics covered each day of the class.